vaishs/v-al-folio/_courses/col352-jan25.md

 	<h2><strong> Reference material </strong></h2>
 </header>
 <p>
 	We will follow notes presented in class, for the most part, which will be uploaded here.
-Some external references for much of the course are listed below (caveat emptor: notation used in these books might differ significantly from the ones used in class).
+Some external references for much of the course are listed below (caveat emptor: notation used in these books might differ significantly from that used in class).
 </p>
 <p>
 	<ul>